Synthian/BastionAutoSplitter/README.md

 #### Options (In Layout Component Settings)

+**Start** - Toggles automatically starting splits.
+**Split** - Toggles splitting outside of Starting and Resetting.
+**Reset** - Toggles automatically resetting.

 **Split Upon returning to the Bastion** - Toggles splitting everytime you return to the Bastion, UNLESS you just came from the Ura Invasion.
 **Split Rock in the Sky** - Toggles splitting upon loading the Wharf District Map
 **Split when entering Prosper** - Toggles splitting when you enter Prosper Bluff.
 This is only not wanted in Any Weapons, presumably.
 **Split after Burstone Quarry** - Toggles splitting when loading the Ura Invasion.
 **Split Tazal I** - Toggles splitting when you load the map with the Battering Ram pickup on it.
-**Begin Splits** - Toggles starting your splits when the kid gets up.
 **End Splits** - Toggles ending your splits upon input being disabled at the end of the game.

-**Auto Reset** - Toggles resetting your splits when you load into the Rippling Walls map.
+#### How to Install

+Open LiveSplit
+Edit Layout
+Add Component -> Control -> Scriptable Auto Splitter
+Browse to bastion.asl
+Choose settings
+Enjoy!